hermonochy/Rescueland/The Planet File.md

 Name: The name of the planet

 Flag:

-Pronounced: The pronounciation of the planet name
+Pronounced: The pronunciation of the planet name

 Capital: The capital city of the planet

 Leader: The leader, or political system of the planet

-Power Status: Every inhabited planet has a number from 1 - 6000000000 assigned to it, ordering it's military power.
+Power Status: Every inhabited planet has a number from 1 - 6000000000 assigned to it, ordering its military power.

 Army Size: Total size of army
 - Interceptors: No. Interceptors
 - Battle Ships: No. Battle Ships
 - Darkfighters: No. Darkfighters (also includes Grey and Light Fighters)